S-Yaghouti/Slider/README.md

 1. Download the Files: Clone or download the repository to your local machine.
 2. **Serve the `index.html` File**: To view the slider in action, you’ll need to run a local server.
 Here are a few options:

-   - **Using Live Server**: If you're using Visual Studio Code, you can install the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
-Simply open the `index.html` file and click on "Open with Live Server."
+   - **Using Live Server**: If you're using Visual Studio Code, install the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+Open the `index.html` file and click on "Open with Live Server."

    - **Using XAMPP**: Download and install [XAMPP](https://www.apachefriends.org/index.html).
 Move the project folder to the `htdocs` directory, then start the Apache server from the XAMPP Control Panel.
 Access the slider via `http://localhost/your-folder-name/index.html`.